ceresward/factorio-logiNetChannels/README.md

 ## Roadmap

-_A checkmark means the item is completed and has been pushed into the `develop` branch_

-### 1.1
-- [X] Assign labels to channels to help keep track of the channel purpose
-- [X] Per-player setting to show or hide channel information on hover

-### 1.1.1
-- [ ] Solution to allow channel entities to be blueprinted (optional dependency on a planned new mod: Friends Blueprint)

 ### 1.2
-- [ ] Unlock channels through research (optional)
+- [ ] Optional feature: unlock channels through research
-- [ ] Control the assigned channel using circuit signals
+- [ ] Ability to set assigned channel using circuit signals

 ### Unscheduled
-- [ ] Keep channel force diplomacy with other forces in sync with the main player force diplomacy (possibly as a separate library mod)
+- [ ] Keep channel force diplomacy (friends/cease-fire) in sync with the main player force diplomacy (possibly as a separate library mod)
-- [ ] Append channel editor/viewer to existing vanilla GUIs
+- [ ] Edit/view channel property from the main entity GUI instead of the upper left corner
-    - _Blocked: mod API does not yet support_
+    - _Blocked: mod API does not yet support modifying base game GUIs_

 ## Release Notes